 As a computer science and media studies double major, Ornella Altunyan ’18 programmed infrared motion sensors using an Arduino device and the programming language Processing to create an interactive installation about her family's immigration story from the Soviet Union to the U.S.

 I originally came to college with intentions to major in biology, but as I progressed through my classes, I became interested in how I could solve biological problems through computational methods.
 This interest spawned three years of collaborative research across the United States, numerous presentations, and multiple conference attendances.
 Majoring at Pomona gave me the foundation I needed to become a well-rounded computer scientist and pursue graduate study in the field.

 Faculty & Teaching

-Our computer science faculty expertise includes theory, algorithms, programming languages, natural language processing, applications of logic, complex networks, database systems and machine learning.
+Our computer science faculty expertise includes theory, algorithms, programming languages, natural language processing, applications of logic, complex networks, database systems, security, artificial intelligence and human computer interaction.

 More than just a collection of tools and techniques, computer science is a way of thinking about problems and so has wide-ranging applications to other disciplines.
 The CS curriculum teaches students how to conceptualize multiple views of a problem and how to develop and evaluate solutions grounded in theory, both in core courses and in electives in our areas of research.